nick-prater/newstead-pre-school/content/prospectus.md

 ## Snacks and meals ##

-The setting makes snacks and meals a social time at which children and adults eat together.
-We plan the menus for snacks and meals so that they provide the children with healthy and nutritious food.
+The setting makes snacks and meals a social time at which children and adults sit and eat together.
+Children attending the morning session bring a packed lunch.

+During both morning and afternoon sessions, we provide children with a healthy snack, such as fruit or vegetables.
+Water and milk are provided for children to drink.

-Please tell us if your child has particular dietary needs and we will make sure that these are met.
+Please tell us if your child has particular dietary needs.

 ## Clothing ##